KaterinaDud/MyFirstCI-CD/README.md

-My first project for CI
+My project for CI in GitLab with dev and prod branch